aidan-starke/todo-kata/README.md

 ### Code from the outside in
   1. Start by building the html of a components render method
   2. Build your reducers and connect your components
-  3. Add event handlers for any interactive elements
+  3. Add event handlers for any interactive elements (or react lifecycle methods)
   4. Build the client side api code
   5. Create the server side api code
   6. Create your database migrations / seeds